MicahMeadows/name_sort/README.md

  - Learned how to navigate a linux environment
  - First experience with raw dart
  - Learned how to read and write to files in dart
+ - First experience using markdown
- - First experience using Markdown
+ - First experience using shell scripting

  ---